percona/pmm/source/install/virtual-appliance.rst

 Accessing PMM Server
 ********************

-To run the PMM Server, start the virtual machine and open in your browser the URL that appears at the top of the terminal when you are logging in to the virtual machine.
+1. Start the virtual machine
+2. Open a web browser
+3. Enter the server's IP address

-Enter the user login and password to access the PMM Server web interface.
+4. Enter the user login and password to access the PMM Server web interface

 .. _figure.9a96a76.pmm-server.password-change: